mvolkmann/blog/src/lua.md

 This enables faster program startup because runtime bytecode generation is no longer needed.

-The performance of standard Lua is worse that many scripting languages, including Python, unless it is compiled ahead of time (AOT) or just in time (JIT).
+The performance of standard Lua is worse than many scripting languages, including Python, unless it is compiled ahead of time (AOT) or just in time (JIT).